O Dinos

 There are 2 main design challenges:

-Based on research from phase 1, storybooks are a preferred learning medium for parents and children.
+Based on previous research, storybooks are a preferred learning medium for parents and children.
 Therefore, the following prototypes are in storybook formats.
+I did 3 rounds of prototypes in total.

 However, children can quickly get distracted by their surroundings, especially when they have fun toys near them.
 We also found the parents not very engaged in the storyline because it didn't have a strong plot.

-Therefore, in phase 3, I rewrote the storyline and designed torso-up activities that can keep children engaged in the story without distraction.
+Therefore, in phase 3, I rewrote the storyline and designed torso-up activities that can keep children engaged in the story without bringing in sources of distraction.

 To expedite the illustration process, I used our in-house AI image generator to create the backgrounds, and I drew the dinosaur figures on the foreground.